You're logged in as |

 EDUC 2360.
 Policy Analysis and Program Evaluation for Education.

 Informed education policymaking requires reliable information about the causal effects of government programs and other factors shaping educational outcomes.
 This course offers an overview of education policy analysis with an emphasis on econometric strategies for measuring program impacts.
 It aims to make students critical consumers of policy evaluations and to equip them with tools to conduct their own research.
-Topics covered include the politcial context for policy research, social experiments, alternative strategies for making causal inferences, and cost-benefit analysis.
+Topics covered include the political context for policy research, social experiments, alternative strategies for making causal inferences, and cost-benefit analysis.
 Prerequisites: EDUC 1110, POLS 1600, SOC 1100, or written permission of the instructor.

-Fall EDUC2360 S01 17201 Th 4:00-6:30(04) (P. De Galbert)
+Fall EDUC2360 S01 17201 Th 4:00-6:30(04) (C. Cleveland)

 Course usage information